Enchanted Island (film): Production

 In 1944 it was announced that Monogram Pictures were going to make a film of Typee.
 The film was not made.

 In the 1950s John Huston was going to film it with Gregory Peck for Allied Artists (the new name for Monogram).
 Allied spent a reported $500,000 developing it including a $250,000 commitment to Peck.
 Then producer Benedict Bogeaus announced he was going to make his own version with Ray Milland, pointing out the novel was in the public domain, claiming he had registered the title and had a script ready from James Leceister, as well as footage of Fiji.
 Bogeaus signed Edmund Goulding to direct.

 Eventually Goulding was replaced with Allan Dwan and Dana Andrews and Jane Powell signed to star.
 Filming began 21 November 1957 in Puerto Marques, Mexico.
 RKO agreed to distribute.

+Dwan later said he read Typee "and thought, well, if we just do what he wrote, maybe it'd work.
+But when you start to mess around with a book like that..."
+He added:

+The movements were all right in the picture, and the backgrounds were good - it looked like a South Seas Island, though we faked it up down in Mexico.
+But I suffered through it with a drunken actor and a nice girl who didn’t belong in it - Jane Powell - she just looked false as hell.
+She looked like a little girl pretending.
+It we had a real native kid or even a young Mexican girl, it would have been fine.
+Because the picture had an accent.
+But this sophisticated little prima donna couldn't bend herself down to it.
+And it didn't jell.
+It wasn't her fault - bad casting - she just didn't belong.